Undergraduate Course Descriptions & Syllabi

 |

-47:202:343Q : White‐collar Crime (3 credits) This course focuses on crimes organized by persons whose economic, political, and privileged positions facilitate the commission; relative impunity of unusual crimes that are often national and international in scope and that have serious, long‐term consequences.
+47:202:343Q : White Collar Crime (3 credits) This course focuses on crimes organized by persons whose economic, political, and/or privileged positions facilitate the commission of illegal activities.
+The course will include critical assessments of how white-collar crime is defined and understood, and the similarities and differences between white-collar crimes and other criminal activities.
+The costs, investigative procedures, challenges with measuring, and long-term potential consequences of white-collar crimes are discussed.
 Writing Intensive Course– B.S., B.A.
 Course Learning Goals:

 |